Our priorities frequently become scattered and filled with conflict, as we try to juggle too much at once.

-On the flip side, it’s more difficult to love people, especially those who try to hurt you.
 One of the greatest sages of all time said: “What good is in loving those that love you?
 Where’s the gain in that?
-Love your enemies as you love yourself”.
+Love your enemies as you love yourself.”

-“When you forgive someone, you set yourself free from the power you have given to him/her over you.”
+“When you forgive someone, you set yourself free from the power you have given them over you.”

-Forgiveness is really about recognizing in ourselves the opportunities for improvements, it is realizing that others who push our buttons are actually performing a great thing for our own good.
+Forgiveness is about recognizing in ourselves the opportunities for improvements.
+It is about realizing that others who push our buttons are performing a great thing for our own good.

 Often people who seem to wrong us, push our buttons, challenge us, they are messengers unknowingly helping us recognize where we need to transform.

-Do I chose to find ways to love or find faults in others?
+- Do I choose to find ways to love, or find faults in others?

-Do I choose to be a love giver or a love seeker?
+- Do I choose to be a giver, or a taker?

-Do I seek my happiness, or do I push it away?
+- Do I express gratitude, or do I complain?

 “We are what we believe.
 We are always either expressing love or fear.”

-Fear and love cannot never be experienced at the same time.
-By choosing love more often than fear, we can change the nature and quality of our relationships and our lives.
+Fear and love cannot be experienced at the same time.
+By choosing to love more often than fear, we can change the nature and quality of relationships in our lives.